GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

   ) { }

   ngOnInit(): void {
-    this.loupe.information(
-      'JavaScript', 'Component Initialization', 'The first component is initializing', null, null, null, null
+    this.loupe.information('JavaScript', 'Component Initialization', 'The first component is initializing');
-    );
   }
 }
 </pre>